myrrlyn/apocrypha.es/priv/archive/1kozu0.md

 ---
-title: "The Quantum Enantiomorph"
+title: The Quantum Enantiomorph
 reddit: 1kozu0
 author: lilrhys
 date: 2013-08-19T22:21:40Z
+about: |
+  Disclaimer: This post enters into the domain of Quantum Physics and if my physics and my explanation is downright incorrect then I apologise and hope for a speedy correction.
 ---

-> Disclaimer: This post enters into the domain of Quantum Physics and if my
-> physics and my explanation is downright incorrect then I apologise and hope
-> for a speedy correction.
-{:tag="aside" .foreword}

 My personal favourite part of teslore is the dichotomy between the various characters of the Enantiomorph: King, Rebel and Observer (or for the newer